OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Impossible.rst

 2, 3, and so on.
 Take a set and start placing members of the set into bins, with at most one member per bin.
-If we can find a way to assign all of the set members to bins, then the set is countable.
+If we can find a way to assign each of the set members to its own bin, then the set is countable.
 For example, consider the set of positive even integers 2, 4, and so on.
-We can assign an integer :math:`i` to bin :math:`i/2` (or, if we don't mind skipping some bins, then we can assign even number :math:`i` to bin :math:`i`).
+We can assign a positive even integer :math:`i` to bin :math:`i/2` (or, if we don't mind skipping some bins, then we can assign even number :math:`i` to bin :math:`i`).
 Thus, the set of even integers is countable.